Flux Variations of Fast Radio Bursts and Their Persistent Radio Sources: Evidence for a Shared Progenitor: analysis and results

 \subsection{FRB 20190520B}

 Within our sample, FRB 20190520B provides the most robust dataset.
 Its burst activity has been monitored exclusively with FAST over several years, thereby avoiding sensitivity differences among telescopes, and its PRS has been observed in multiple epochs since its discovery.
-To place all PRS flux-density measurements on a common frequency scale, we scale the reported values to 3 GHz assuming a power-law spectrum with a spectral index of $\alpha=-0.375$(\cite{Balasubramanian_2025}), as shown in Figure \ref{fig:1}.
+To place all PRS flux-density measurements on a common frequency scale, we scale the reported values to 3 GHz assuming a power-law spectrum with an effective spectral index of $\alpha_\nu=-0.375$.
+This choice is based on Equation

+and the corresponding fit results of \cite{Balasubramanian_2025}, who performed a joint modeling of the source using multi-frequency observations spanning 1.3–10 GHz within a magnetar wind nebula framework.
+In their formulation, $t_{\rm obs}$ denotes the time since the first observation, and $t_{\rm age}$ is the source age at that epoch.
+For measurements obtained at the same observing epoch, the time-dependent term cancels out, leaving the frequency dependence $F_\nu \propto \nu^{-(\alpha-1)/2}$.
+Substituting their best-fit $\alpha$ value gives an effective spectral index close to -0.375, which we therefore adopt here for the frequency conversion.
+This choice is also broadly consistent with the published GHz-band spectral slopes reported for this source.
+We further performed a robustness check using other reasonable spectral-index values, and found that neither the overall trend shown in Figure \ref{fig:1} nor the main qualitative conclusions changed.

 The PRS light curve of FRB 20190520B shows noticeable variability over the observational baseline, as illustrated in Figure~\ref{fig:1}.
 In particular, the GMRT observations obtained around December 2022 display pronounced short-timescale fluctuations in the PRS flux density.
-Such enhanced variability is likely associated with transient changes in the local environment of the source, for example variations in absorption, scattering, or plasma conditions along the line of sight.
-These environmental effects may temporarily amplify the observed PRS flux and perturb the underlying co-evolution between the PRS emission and FRB activity.
+The amplitude of these flux variations is significantly larger than that typically seen in other epochs , and therefore appears unusual.
+Such pronounced variability may be related to local environmental or propagation effects, such as absorption, scattering, or scintillation along the line of sight (LOS).
+This interpretation is supported by previous studies suggesting that FRB 20190520B resides in a dense and dynamically evolving local environment with significant scattering and propagation effects \citep{2022ApJ...931...87O}.
+These processes may temporarily modulate the observed PRS flux and perturb the underlying co-evolution between the PRS emission and FRB activity.